Search

 Corydoras Punctatus for Sale

-When buying Corydoras punctatus fish, ensure you always source from reputable sellers with healthy specimens with bright colors and alert behavior – look out for signs such as pale gills or sluggish responses, which may indicate something wrong with the fish.
+When buying Corydora punctatus fish, ensure you always source from reputable sellers with healthy specimens with bright colors and alert behavior – look out for signs such as pale gills or sluggish responses, which may indicate something wrong with the fish.

 It’s also best if you purchase several at once (at least four) since these are Sociable creatures who enjoy being part of schools rather than living alone!